 Salt & Pepper to Taste

 Cut beans into smaller pieces.
 Heat vegetable oil in a pan, Add beans and fry for a couple of minutes on high heat.
 Add ginger and garlic and fry for another 1 minute before adding Mushroom soy sauce, salt, and pepper to taste.
 Remember not to add too much salt as mushroom soy sauce is already salty.
 Cook for another 1 minute.

 Tips: If you don’t have mushroom soy sauce, you can replace it with normal soy sauce.
 Also, if you have Oyster sauce you can use that one instead as well- just remember that Oyster sauce is not Vegan.

-Tips: Make this this more fragrant by adding a few drops of good quality Sesame Oil
+Tips: Make this more fragrant by adding a few drops of good quality Sesame Oil

-Tips: If you like your Beans Super crunchy, reduce initial cooking time
+Tips: If you like your Beans Super crunchy, reduce the initial cooking time

 Teriyaki Mushrooms (Serves 2)